-Breck’s Main Street is quaint and cozy with an architectural mix of Old West, brownstones, and a touch of modern with a backdrop framed by the snow-covered runs.
+Downtown Breckenridge’s historic Main Street is quaint and cozy with an architectural mix of Old West architecture, brownstones, and a touch of modernity with a backdrop framed by the snow-covered runs.

-Breckenridge has world-class skiing and snowboarding drawing visitors from across the country and around the globe.
-It also is a small town with a tight-knit community feel.
+Of course, Breckenridge has world-class skiing and snowboarding, drawing visitors from across the country and around the globe.
+It is also a small town with a tight-knit community feel.
 The locals are open and friendly, and the visitors are happily spent from hitting the slopes.
 But there are plenty of fun activities for non-skiing days too.

-Breckenridge Ski Resort is a five-peak resort that offers 187 trails supported by 34 lifts and an adventure-seeking culture that suits snow chasers.
-For high energy skiers, Peak 6 and Peak 10 will get your adrenaline rush on.
-If you are looking for something a little more tame or a few warm-up runs, head over to Peak 7.
+Breckenridge Ski Resort is a five-peak resort that offers 187 trails supported by 35 lifts — a combination of gondolas, magic carpets, and chairlifts — and an adventure-seeking culture that suits snow chasers.
+For high-energy skiers, Peak 6 and Peak 10 will get your adrenaline rush on.
+If you are looking for something a little tamer or a few warm-up runs, head over to Peak 7.
 If you have a large group who are intermediate skiers, Peak 9 is family friendly.
 Locals will tell you the heart and soul of Breck is Peak 8, where it all began.
 You must take a run or two down this center mountain’s trails.

-Rails, boxes, and jibs -- oh my!
 Breck’s terrain parks have much to offer the trickster intent on perfecting their jump.
 Four parks and an 18-foot halfpipe silently await your arrival.
 For beginners, there is Highway 9 with small jumps, rails, and boxes to hone your moves.
 Park Lane and Frontier offer intermediate lines that will test your skills.
 The mac-daddy park is Freeway, which sports four enormous jumps and an 18-foot halfpipe.
-Proceed with caution -- this is an extreme terrain park geared toward experts.
+Proceed with caution — this is an extreme terrain park geared toward experts.

 If you don’t ski but want to get the thrill of riding in a gondola, Breck offers the BreckConnect Gondola.
 You can ride the BreckConnect from town to the base of Peak 8.
 The ride is short but gives you a feel of the exhilarating gondola rides up the mountain.